โ›๏ธIntro to Geology

 Anticlines

-• Indicate compressional tectonics and often form parallel to convergent plate boundaries or in foreland basins
+• Indicate compressional tectonics and often form parallel to convergent plate boundaries or in foreland basins.

 Synclines

-• Often found adjacent to anticlines as paired structures, since compression creates alternating upfolds and downfolds
+• Often found adjacent to anticlines as paired structures, since compression creates alternating upfolds and downfolds.

 Thrust Faults

-• Low-angle reverse faults where older rocks override younger rocks—the hanging wall moves up and over the footwall
+• Low-angle reverse faults where older rocks override younger rocks.
+The hanging wall moves up and over the footwall.

 Monoclines

-• Step-like bends in otherwise horizontal strata—one limb remains flat while the other dips steeply
+• Step-like bends in otherwise horizontal strata.
+One limb remains flat while the other dips steeply.

-• Often form above buried faults where deeper brittle rocks fracture while overlying ductile rocks flex
+• Often form above buried faults where deeper brittle rocks fracture while overlying ductile rocks flex in response.

 Structures Formed by Extension

 When tectonic forces pull the crust apart, extensional stress thins and stretches rocks.
-This tension causes brittle upper crust to fracture along normal faults, creating down-dropped blocks that form valleys and sedimentary basins.
+This tension causes the brittle upper crust to fracture along normal faults, creating down-dropped blocks that form valleys and sedimentary basins.

 Normal Faults

-• Characteristic of rift zones like the East African Rift and Basin and Range Province in the western U.S.
+• Characteristic of rift zones like the East African Rift and the Basin and Range Province in the western U.S.

 Basins

-• Downwarped or down-faulted depressions where sediments accumulate over time, sometimes to great thicknesses
+• Downwarped or down-faulted depressions where sediments accumulate over time, sometimes to great thicknesses.

-• Critical for resource exploration because thick sedimentary sequences can generate and trap oil, gas, and groundwater
+• Critical for resource exploration because thick sedimentary sequences can generate and trap oil, gas, and groundwater.

-Compare: Normal faults vs. Thrust faults—both involve dip-slip movement, but they form under opposite stress regimes.
+Compare: Normal faults vs. Thrust faults: both involve dip-slip movement, but they form under opposite stress regimes.
 Normal faults extend the crust (hanging wall down); thrust faults shorten it (hanging wall up).
-If an exam question describes a rift zone, expect normal faults; if it describes a collision zone, expect thrust faults.
+If an exam question describes a rift zone, expect normal faults.
+If it describes a collision zone, expect thrust faults.

 Structures Formed by Shear